eodms-sgdot/eodms-cli/README.md

   -p PASSWORD, --password PASSWORD
                         The password of the EODMS account used for authentication.
+  -i INPUT, --input INPUT
+                        An input file, can either be an AOI or a CSV file exported from the EODMS UI.
+Valid AOI formats are GeoJSON, KML or Shapefile (Shapefile requires the GDAL Python package).
   -c COLLECTIONS, --collections COLLECTIONS
                         The collection of the images being ordered (separate multiple collections with a comma).
+  -f FILTERS, --filters FILTERS
+                        A list of filters for a specific collection.
   -d DATES, --dates DATES
                         The date ranges for the search.
-  -i INPUT, --input INPUT
-                        An input file, can either be an AOI or a CSV file exported from the EODMS UI.
-Valid AOI formats are GeoJSON, KML or Shapefile (Shapefile requires the GDAL Python package).
   -m MAXIMUM, --maximum MAXIMUM
                         The maximum number of images to order and download and the maximum number of images per order, separated by a